raguay/EmailIt-Tauri/README.md

 # EmailIt

-A simple program for sending emails quickly through the Script Server.
-This version is mostly an exercise to learn Tauri and Rust.
+A simple program for sending emails quickly through the EmailItServer.
+It also has notes, scripts to act on the text, and templates.
+I'm still actively developing this program, but the basics are functional.
+I've only built it on a Macbook Pro with an M1 chip.
+I'll be adding other builds in the future.

 For the first time, you need to download the libraries used by: